-- 95. Special rules apply to transitional residents.
-These are people who have moved to New Zealand for the first time or who have returned after being resident elsewhere for 10 vears or more. - The period that a person is a transitional resident is essentially four years from when 96. they become resident in New Zealand.
-During that time, transitional residents are liable for tax in New Zealand only on their income that is sourced here.
-Income that would be sourced in New Zealand in relation to share investments using online investment platforms could include: - dividend income from shares in New Zealand companies; - income from taxable sales of shares in New Zealand companies; and - income from a business of share dealing carried on in New Zealand. - This means transitional residents have no tax liability in New Zealand for any dividend 97. income received from a foreign company, or sales of shares in foreign companies (unless the person is carrying on a business in New Zealand).
-This is illustrated in Example | Tauira 15.
+- 103. The period that a person is a transitional resident is essentially four years from when they become resident in New Zealand.
+During that time, transitional residents are generally liable for tax in New Zealand only on their income that is sourced here.
+Income that would be sourced in New Zealand in relation to share investments using online investment platforms could include: - dividend income from shares in New Zealand companies; - income from taxable sales of shares in New Zealand companies; and - income from a business of share dealing carried on in New Zealand. - 104.
+This means transitional residents have no tax liability in New Zealand for any dividend income received from a foreign company, or sales of shares in foreign companies (unless the person is carrying on a business in New Zealand).
+This is illustrated in Example | Tauira 14.

-Example | Tauira 15 - Transitional resident
+Example | Tauira 14 - Transitional resident